2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 ## Purpose
 *Did you forget to lock?
 LockPro v1 has your back!*

-The sound detection security will simulate a door-locking system that can be voice activated.
-It will auto-lock door after 5 minutes if no lock action is implemented after door has been uncloked.
-The lock operatio will be represented in the initial process with a red LED and the unlock operation will be represented with a green LED.
-This will target college students and even senior citizens who might have issues remembering to lock their doors when they leave or in-between movements in and out of the room or door.
+Elyor's roommate frequently forgets to lock the door.
+Unfortunately, the dorm room doors in the Deep Green Residence Hall do not autolock themselves after left unlocked for an unreasonable amount of time (more than 5 minutes).
+The problem is that somebody else can access the dorm room and potentially loot it.
+The sound detection security will simulate a door-locking system that can be voice (sound) activated.
+It will auto-lock the door after it has been left unlocked for 5 minutes.
+The lock operation will be represented in the initial process with a red LED and the unlock operation will be represented with a green LED.

 ## Initial Design Plan
 *You'll complete this section as part of Milestone 1, and update regularly.*